jbostoen/itop-jb-powershell/iTop.Docs/installation_and_configuration.md

 All other settings are primarily relevant when you have iTop installed on the same machine as where you are running the PowerShell module on.

 Here is a full example.
+Remove all comments (prefixed by //)!

 ```
 {